kaechele/gensio/docs/AFSK_Modem.rst

 DFT

-  Discrete Fourier Transfor.
+  Discrete Fourier Transform.
 You may think "FFT", but an FFT is just an efficient implementation of a DFT.
 You can use do a DFT at specific frequencies without having to do a full spectrum analysis.
   When I say "DFT at xxx", that's what I'm talking about.
-It's just doing a convulution against the sine and cosine of frequency xxx, squaring each of them, then adding them together, and technically taking the square root.
+It's just doing a convolution against the sine and cosine of frequency xxx, squaring each of them, then adding them together, and technically taking the square root.
 That gives you the power at a specific frequency in the input signal.
 (The code doesn't take a square